readthedocs/readthedocs.org/docs/user/guides/setup/monorepo.rst

 Adding an additional project from the same repository
 -----------------------------------------------------

-Once you have added the first project from the :ref:`Import Wizard <intro/import-guide:Automatically import your docs>`, it will show as if it has already been imported and cannot be imported again.
+Once you have added the first project from the :ref:`Import Wizard <intro/add-project:Automatically add your project>`, it will show as if it has already been imported and cannot be imported again.
-In order to add another project with the same repository, you will need to use the :ref:`Manual Import <intro/import-guide:Manually import your docs>`.
+In order to add another project with the same repository, you will need to use the :ref:`Manual Import <intro/add-project:Manually add your project>`.

 Setting the custom build configuration file
 -------------------------------------------